godror/godror/README.md

 with OUT parameters, or sending/retrieving PL/SQL array types - just give a `godror.PlSQLArrays` Option within the parameters of `Exec`!

-The array size of the returned PL/SQL arrays can be set with `godror.ArraySize(2000)`
+The array size of the returned PL/SQL arrays can be set with `godror.ArraySize(2000)` (default value is 1024).

-* the default is 1024.

 Connections are pooled by default (except `AS SYSOPER` or `AS SYSDBA`).